libp2p/js-libp2p-examples/examples/js-libp2p-example-circuit-relay/README.md

 as a process argument.
 This node will dial the provided relay address and automatically bind to it.

-You should now run the following to start the node running Auto Relay:
+You should now run the following to start the listener and see it automatically acquire a circuit relay address:

 ```sh
 node listener.js /ip4/192.168.1.120/tcp/61592/ws/p2p/QmWDn2LY8nannvSWJzruUYoLZ4vV83vfCBwd8DipvdgQc3